 Step 2 – Mix together the eggs, egg yolks, powdered sugar, and vanilla until smooth.

 Step 3 – Slowly mix in the cooled chocolate, flour, espresso powder (if using), and salt.

 Step 6 – Allow the cakes to cool for a few minutes, then place an inverted plate over the ramekins and carefully turn them over.

 Step 7 – Serve and enjoy!

 Chocolate Lava Cakes

 - In a microwave-safe bowl, add chocolate chips and butter.
 Heat in the microwave for 1 minute, then stir.
-Continue to heat for 15-second intervals, mixing in between, until all chocolate and candy have completely melted.
+Continue to heat for 15-second intervals, mixing in between, until all chocolate has completely melted.
 Set chocolate aside to cool slightly.1/2 cup bittersweet chocolate chips, 1/2 cup unsalted butter

 - Using a stand mixer (or hand mixer + large bowl), whisk eggs and egg yolks on medium speed until combined, about 2-3 minutes.2 large eggs, 3 large egg yolks